bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 Short answer:

-* Explain how the CPU provides concurrency or parallelism:
+* Explain how the CPU provides concurrency or parallelism: In a multicore cpu a program is executed parallel as it is being run in segments that may be out of order or partial order instead of running one part at a time

-* Describe assembly language and machine language:
+* Describe assembly language and machine language: assembly language is human readable but very low level whereas machine language is numbers and is not easily readable by humans.

 ## Coding